-In the same pan, melt butter and add onion and cook over medium heat until soft but not brown, about 3 minutes.
+In the same pan, melt 3 tablespoons of butter and add the onions.
+Cook over medium heat until soft but not brown, about 3 minutes.

-Add the wine and bring to a boil.
-Boil wine, uncovered, until reduce to 1 tablespoon, about 4 minutes
+Add the wine and bring to a boil, until reduce to 1 tablespoon, about 4 minutes

-Add the cream and sliced chilies.
+Add the cream and sliced jalapeños.
 Briskly simmer the mixture, uncovered, until reduced by one-third, about 5 minutes.
 Stir in the pickling liquid, sour cream, and salt and pepper to taste.